 dot

-I began to train 5 to 6 times a week, and put much more focus on what I ate.
-A year ago, I implemented crossfit 2 times a week into my workout regimen, and it has made a huge difference in increasing strength and conditioning.
+I began to train 5-to-6 times per week, and put much more focus on what I ate.
+A year ago, I implemented crossfit 2 times per week into my workout regimen, and it has made a huge difference in increasing strength and conditioning.
 I find that crossfit uses a lot of core and leg exercises such as deadlifts and squats; therefore I don't separate core workouts or legs during the week.

 Crossfit: